RG theory of spontaneous stochasticity for Sabra model of turbulence: Discrete-time fluctuating shell models

 \section{Discrete-time fluctuating shell models}

 The Sabra shell model, although much simpler than the Navier-Stokes system, is still difficult to analyze numerically and theoretically.
 In this model, space is discretized, but time remains continuous and requires finite-difference approximation by numerical schemes.
 We now introduce a class of discrete-time models that, on the one hand, approximate the Sabra model to any accuracy (in the spirit of the finite-difference numerical method).
 On the other hand, such discrete-time models can themselves be considered as proper toy models of turbulence, since they preserve precisely the key properties: space-time scale invariance and energy conservation.
 These models have a considerable numerical advantage since their simulations are much faster and very accurate.
-Most importantly, they facilitate the explicit formulation of the renormalization group theory that explains the spontaneous stochasticity.
+Most importantly, their conservative and symmetry-preserving structure, which is not retained by standard numerical schemes, allows for an explicit and transparent formulation of the renormalization-group theory.